Please click HERE for COVID-19 updates.

 Pilates is an evidence based and holistic approach to movement created by Joseph Pilates.
-Pilates contains its own set of exercise that are made to optimize movement patterns, and, when done correctly, people claim that their bodies feel stronger, and range of movement feels freer.
+Pilates contains its own set of exercise that are made to optimize movement patterns, and when done correctly, people claim that their bodies feel stronger, and range of movement feels freer.
 Equipment based Pilates classes uses spring loaded equipment to help create space between joints and to help strengthen, and lengthen muscles.
 Pilates is perfect for everyone as it is gentle on the joints, but can also be challenging to those who are physically fit.

-WHAT ARE THE BENEFITS OF PILATES?
+WHAT ARE THE BENEFITS OF PILATES AND MOVEMENT EDUCATION?

 We help guide the body to recruit proper muscles with a unique set of exercises.

 Posture is improved by working against muscle imbalances.

 Bodily aches and pains are alleviated when working with posture and proper muscle activation.